-- e. \\\\f.
-Collected or Transplanted Trees - (i)(1) All collected trees shall be from on site and inspected by the City.
-Trees may be rejected for reasons of insect infestation, disease or standards set forth in this ordinance.
-Such plant material may be rejected either in full or in part. - (ii)(2) All transplanted trees shall conform to standards set forth in Section 9. - (iii)(3) The root ball of any transplanted tree shall measure 1 foot for each inch of trunk diameter measured 12" above the groundroot flare or graft collar. - (iv)(4) If trees are to be stored, they shall be burlapped and heeled in with mulch in a pre-determined area approved by the City. - (v)(5) The trees shall be provided with a working irrigation system approved by the City to ensure their viability during storage.
+- (ii)(2) All transplanted trees shall conform to standards set forth in Section 9. - (iii)(3) The root ball of any transplanted tree shall measure 1 foot for each inch of trunk diameter measured 12" above the groundroot flare or graft collar. - (iv)(4) If trees are to be stored, they shall be burlapped and heeled in with mulch in a pre\determined area approved by the City. - (v)(5) The trees shall be provided with a working irrigation system approved by the City to ensure their viability during storage.

-10. 4.
-Nonliving Durable Material
+10.4.\\\\Nonliving Durable Material

 - a.
 Mulch for all plantings shall be premium shredded hardwood, cedar or cypress bark and shall not be artificially colored.
-No cypress wood mulch or rubber mulch is to be used. - b. -Trees shall be mulched to a four 3(4) inches overall depth at planting. - c. .
-The mulch depth for Sshrubs, groundcovers and perennials shall be be mulched to a 2-3 inches" overall depth depending upon species at planting. - d. -All lawn trees shall have be planted with a 4' 4 foot diameter circle of the shredded hardwood bark mulch. - e.
-Bark Mulch shall be pulled back 3 inches from the tree trunk in a 3" radius circle down to the root ball dirt to expose the root collar to air.
+No cypress wood mulch or rubber mulch is to be used. - b.-Trees shall be mulched to a four $\underline{3(4)}$ inches overall depth at planting. - d. -All lawn trees shall have be planted with a 4'-4 foot diameter circle of the shredded hardwood bark mulch. - e.
+BarkMulch shall be pulled back3 inches from the tree trunk in a 3" radius circle down to the root ball dirt to expose the root collar to air.
 No "volcano" mulching is allowed at planting or in future applications of mulch. - f.
-If a rootball's dirt is piled up on the trunk, it should be removed to expose the root flare. - g. \\-For fire safety, shredded hardwood bark is not to be installed adjacent to or within four (4)4 feet of buildings that are constructed of combustible materials.
-Plantings adjacent to combustible buildings shall be mulched with a non-combustible material typically marketed as landscape mulch.\-The color of such materials shall be natural and compatible with the building.
+If a rootball's dirt is piled up on the trunk, it should be removed to expose the root flare. - g. \\\\\For fire safety, shredded hardwood bark is not to be installed adjacent to or within four (4)4 feet of buildings that are constructed of combustible materials.
+Plantings adjacent to combustible buildings shall be mulched with a non-combustible material typically marketed as landscape mulch.\\\\\The color of such materials shall be natural and compatible with the building.

-- h. \\-Gravel type mulches are not permitted within or immediately adjacent to paved parking lots or roadways.\\Mulch shall be of adequate depth to ensure total coverage.
+- h.-Gravel type mulches are not permitted within or immediately adjacent to paved parking lots or roadways.\Mulch shall be of adequate depth to ensure total coverage.
 Approval of type, depth and specific locationfor gravel mulch is to be approved by the City. - i.
 MichiganSphagnum Peatpeat/bog peat is harvested from functioning wetlands so it shall not be used for landscape purposes.
 Compost may be used as an alternative. - j. is acceptable as mulch for perennial and annual beds or under special circumstances where the planting is in a highly maintained environment.
 Plastic or other artificial replicas of plant material are prohibited.

-518717\1.D OC
+518717\1.D OC ELEVATION - FROM RESIDENTIAL PROPERTY